 Drylands cover approximately 41% of the Earth’s land surface and are home to more than two billion people.
 These regions, characterized by low rainfall and high evaporation rates, face significant environmental challenges, including desertification and land degradation.
-Sustainable land management in drylands is vital for maintaining the ecological balance, ensuring security, and supporting the livelihoods of local communities.
+Sustainable land management in drylands is vital for maintaining the ecological balance, ensuring food security, and supporting the livelihoods of local communities.

 Understanding Dryland Dynamics